 That's my opinion.

-I also think that you could build up Donald Trump in a way that again, your communication skills being a big part of this in a way that others couldn't.
+I also think that you could build up Donald Trump in a way that, again, your communication skills being a big part of this in a way that others couldn't.

 Am I wrong to assume that?

-No, I I think you know to the degree that the President of the United States wants advice in counsel, uh obviously uh I'm gonna give it, and uh I think that's uh part of who I am and how I've lived my entire life.
+No, I think, you know, to the degree that the President of the United States wants advice and counsel, obviously I'm going to give it.

-And I think in that sense, um and I I was very fortunate in the Bush administration, I was so close to Cheney and to Rumsfeld and to others, uh to tenant out at the CIA, for example, that that I was able to, I think play a significant role in a quiet in a very quiet way with no official title and uh without being on a payroll just because as a citizen I wanted to be helpful.
+I was so close to Cheney and to Rumsfeld and to others, to Tennant out at the CIA, for example, that I was able to, I think, play a significant role in a quiet, in a very quiet way with no official title without being on a payroll, just because as a citizen, I wanted to be helpful.

 I am totally for Trump, whether as his vice presidential nominee or just as his good friend.

-And as a result of yesterday is not the president, I'll do the same thing, by the way.
+If I'm president, I'll do the same thing, by the way.

-As a result of yesterday's meeting, uh do you have more enthusiasm for this candidacy and what it can do for the country?
+As a result of yesterday's meeting, do you have more enthusiasm for this candidacy and what it can do for the country?

-I have a lot deeper sense of how really methodically competent he is and how he works on a routine, straightforward basis in a way that uh I think people would be very impressed by.
+I have a lot deeper sense of how really methodically competent he is and how he works on a routine, straightforward basis in a way that I think people would be very impressed by.

-Well, I think uh again, uh you see a guy on TV, he rouses up the crowd, he he's he's in a sense he's dancing with them.
+Well, I think, again, you see a guy on TV, he rouses up the crowd.

 It's kind of a jazz performance.

-Uh and and you know, Reagan was great at it, Trump is great at it.
+And, you know, Reagan was great at it.

 Some people just have this skill.